kragen/knuth-interview-2006/README.md

-My chemistry/physics teacher was a wonderful man, who sort of wrote his own textbook, he designed the chemical experiments, and I had a great admiration for him, and he encouraged me to you know, to think some about Physics, and although I spent most of my time in music, outside of school.
+My chemistry/physics teacher was a wonderful man, who sort of wrote his own textbook, he designed the chemical experiments, and I had a great admiration for him, and he encouraged me to you know, to think some about physics, and although I spent most of my time in music, outside of school.

 In fact I, well I